 Optional 8 miles (13 km)

 5. Day five

-It's a cracking walk to Port Appin and we ease the distance with a transfer after breakfast.
+It's a cracking walk to Port Appin Bay and we ease the distance with a transfer after breakfast.
 You will track Loch Linnhe both inland on the forest edge with views of islands and the peninsula beyond and down at the waters edge with bracken, trees and soaring birds.
 This is the Scottish highland coast at its best, with little habitation and a single cafe -not to be missed, as you approach the dramatic scene of Castle Stalker.
-Port Appin, where you will stay the next two nights is close by.
-It's superb setting on the waters edge facing the island of Lismore and fabulous views in the backdrop beyond is yours to enjoy.
+You will stay the next two nights close by.

 6. Day six

 Here's a day to stroll to the tiny hamlet of Port Appin and soak up the marvellous setting on the waters edge facing the island of Lismore with fabulous views in the backdrop beyond.
 Visit a renovated garden if that's your thing.
 But you probably won't be able to resist the 'garden island' of Lismore with its many wild species of flowers, Gaelic culture and stunning distant views, so hop on the foot ferry from Port Appin and take our short circular stroll around the coast where only the lapping of the sea will break the silence.

 Port Appin to Oban

 For your final day of walking experience island life to the full with a marvellous hike across Lismore and a ferry hop either end so you arrive in the heart of Oban after a day of tranquil magic.
 The island has just 170 residents with probably more wildflower species than that and offers much on top of its amazing views and peacefulness.
 Enjoy local crafts and food, nature a plenty, friendly locals and an interesting history as a unique island.
 Return to civilisation by boat into Oban's busy port and stay your final night in the town.